Sound and Light Experiments in Room 111

-We tested this as well, making our hypothesis before testing:
+We experimented with this as well, making our hypothesis before testing:

 We then learned how light bends or refracts.
-We studied prisms and how rainbows are formed.
+We used prisms and learned how rainbows are formed.

-Here we are wearing our red goggles, trying to see which colors are most easily seen and why when we are wearing our goggles with red glass.
+Here we are wearing our red goggles, trying to see which colors are most easily seen when we are wearing our goggles with red glass.

 The experiments and learning were great fun!
-Ask your child about some of these experiments that they did and what they learned!
+Ask your child about some of these experiments and what they learned!